code-423n4/docs/roles/wardens/warden-auth.md

 2. Navigate to the 'Account Verification' section and select 'Re-send Email'.
 3. Check your inbox for the new email and click the link to confirm your email address.

+### Discord verification

+If you can't see most channels in the Code4rena Discord server, your Discord verification may be incomplete.
+The `warden` role in Discord is automatically assigned when the verification process is successfully completed.
+To troubleshoot:

+1. **Check [discord.com](https://discord.com) in your web browser.** You may be logged into a different Discord account in your web browser, and if so, that Discord account has received the warden role instead.
+2. Log out of Discord.
+3. **Perform the Discord verification again:** Log into the account you want associated with your C4 user account, in the same browser you are using to interact with code4rena.com.
+Next, head to your account settings and perform the Discord verification again.

 ### Wallet connect issues

 If you encounter issues with wallet connection: